lubnc4261/House-Keeper/README.md

 This bot is an all arounder so you can use it for management, music, and other things.
 I will keep commiting new changes since its the project i am currently working on (im working alone on it).
-If you are exploring my code and got any questions, suggestions or bug reports,  don't hesitate to contact me on discord, my tag is: `Militär Staubsauger#0668`
+If you are exploring my code and got any questions, suggestions or bug reports, don't hesitate to contact me on discord, my tag is: `Militär Staubsauger#0668` or join my [community server](https://discord.gg/gJaZbKCmE7)

 When i am including examples for commands, you can of course change the numbers since they are just examples, same goes for Strings, ints, etc.